KhawjaMTahir/assessment-uktob.ai/README.md

 # assessment-uktob.ai

 ## Objective
 This repository contains basic and efficient back-end for a note-taking application.
 The application is allowing to register, update and authenticate users alongside allowing users to create, read, update, and delete (CRUD) notes.
+THe application is using `rest_framework.authtoken` for authentication. `DRF Spectacular` has been used for API documentation.
 Additionaly, application is using LangChain with ChatGPT to summarize users' notes.